nlopez1-ibm/waziTerra-old-see-IGH-https-github.ibm.com-zDevOps-Acceleration/README.md

  - Review the App-IaC/CICSTS56.JCL.
 This jcl is a copy of the Wazi aaS zOS JCL (CICS v56 STC) as of June 2022.
 If you are testing a CICS application then, in addition to extracting CICS defintions, you will need to add your application's RPL libs and make sure to included them in the APPDUMP job.

-Once the pre-setup steps are compelete, you can run the terraform init,plan and apply.
-When the VSI created, run the App-IaC/postinit.bat script found in this folder to replicate you application runtime environment for DBB builds and unit testing.
+Once the pre-setup steps are compelete, you can run the terraform init, plan and apply steps.
+When the VSI is created, run the App-IaC/postinit.bat script found in this folder to replicate your application's runtime environment for DBB builds and unit testing.